brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 ___

+- Highlight - Location 4901
+[3.
+Clear Comprehension]

+- Highlight - Location 4902
+“Again, monks, a monk is one who acts with clear comprehension when going forward and returning;34 who acts with clear comprehension when looking ahead and looking away; who acts with clear comprehension when bending and stretching his limbs; who acts with clear comprehension when wearing his robes and carrying his outer robe and bowl; who acts with clear comprehension when eating, drinking, chewing, and tasting; who acts with clear comprehension when defecating and urinating; who acts with clear comprehension when walking, standing, sitting, falling asleep, waking up, talking, and keeping silent.
+(Majjhima Nikaya 10: Satipaṭṭhāna Sutta; I 55–63)

+___

 - Highlight(pink) - Location 4909
 Unattractiveness of the Body

 - Highlight(pink) - Location 4909
 a monk reviews this same body up from the soles of the feet and down from the top of the hair, bounded by skin, as full of many kinds of impurity thus: ‘In this body there are head-hairs, body-hairs, nails, teeth, skin, flesh, sinews, bones, bone-marrow, kidneys, heart, liver, diaphragm, spleen, lungs, intestines, mesentery, stomach, feces, bile, phlegm, pus, blood, sweat, fat, tears, grease, spittle, snot, oil of the joints, and urine.’35
 (Majjhima Nikaya 10: Satipaṭṭhāna Sutta; I 55–63)

-___

-- Highlight - Location 4901
-[3.
-Clear Comprehension]

-- Highlight - Location 4902
-“Again, monks, a monk is one who acts with clear comprehension when going forward and returning;34 who acts with clear comprehension when looking ahead and looking away; who acts with clear comprehension when bending and stretching his limbs; who acts with clear comprehension when wearing his robes and carrying his outer robe and bowl; who acts with clear comprehension when eating, drinking, chewing, and tasting; who acts with clear comprehension when defecating and urinating; who acts with clear comprehension when walking, standing, sitting, falling asleep, waking up, talking, and keeping silent.

 ___